Self Publishing Platforms Pros and Cons

 Self Publishing Platforms: The Cons

 Royalties versus Revenues.
 In exchange for their assistance, most self publishing platforms will take a share of all books sold and pay authors a "royalty" share for all copies the platform sells, as opposed to revenues for the full price of the book.
 Royalty rates vary depending on the sale the platform makes.
-For example, currently under Amazon's Kindle Direct Publishing program, authors can realize either 35 percent or 70 percent royalty, depending on where the ebook is sold and the price of the ebook.
+For example, currently under Amazon's Kindle Direct Publishing program, authors can realize either 35 percent or 70 percent royalty on eBooks, depending on where the eBook is sold and the price of the book.
 However, authors are usually given the opportunity purchase physical copies of books at a reduced or volume discount rate that the author can sell to collect full price "revenues."
 (Note: Authors may be required to collect sales taxes for direct sales to readers.
 Contact the appropriate local taxing authorities for more information.)

 New ISBN May Be Needed for Future Editions on Other Platforms.
 If an author wishes to move his book to a new self publishing platform, he is usually not prohibited from doing so.
-However, the ISBN is still connected to the original platform and book if the author uses an ISBN provided by the platform.
+However, the ISBN number may still connected to the original platform and book if the author uses an ISBN provided by the platform.
 In that case, a new ISBN would need to be secured for the edition on the new platform.
 This can create confusion and may lose any sales momentum that may have been built up for the original book on the old platform.
 Some authors choose to provide the platform with their own ISBN number to help avoid this problem.
 Check ISBN options available on potential platforms and consider whether purchasing a separate and movable ISBN would be advisable.

 Moving a Book May Lose Past Reviews.
 If an author does decide to move a self published title from its existing platform, the new edition's sales page will not automatically pull up reader reviews to the old one on sites such as Amazon.
 If there is a significant cache of reviews (especially positive ones!) for the old edition, potential readers will not see them which could affect sales.

 New Cover May be Required.
 In addition to a possible change in ISBN and loss of reviews when moving an edition to a new self publishing platform, if an author received cover design help from the original platform, the platform may prohibit the author from using the same design when republished elsewhere.
 This may occur even if the author paid for the design help.
 So a new cover design may need to be created for a new edition on the new platform.
 This can incur additional expense and time.
 Any branding built up for the original cover design will be lost, too (although sometimes a relaunch of a revised edition can offer rebranding marketing opportunities).
-Click here to see when it might be time to rewrite an existing book.

 Marketing Help, But Not Handoff.
 Some of these platforms offer a full menu of professional marketing and publicity services for a fee which can get expensive.
 And, as many traditionally published authors can even attest, the author STILL has to do much of their own marketing!